The Brazilian Northeast boasts idyllic beaches, a vibrant culture and itineraries to suit every type of traveller.

-The Northeastern States
+The States of the Northeast

 - Sergipe: The smallest state in Brazil, Sergipe is known for its beaches, such as Aracaju and the Xingó Canyon region, as well as its cultural festivals.